 A typical modern wind turbine has a capacity of two megawatts (MW).
-A single turbine with this capacity is expected to generate the same amount of electricity as used by 980 average households.
+A single turbine with this capacity is expected to generate the same amount of electricity as used by just over 1000 average households.

 The simplest formula to estimate the amount of energy generated by any electricity generating station is: